 In order to apply the Lindstedt-Poincaré method to compute the quasihalo orbits, it is convenient to perform a change of variables which transforms the halo orbit to an equilibrium point of the equations of motion.
 Then, orbits librating around the equilibrium point in the new coordinates correspond to orbits librating around the halo orbit in the original ones.
 The details of the procedure can be found in Gómez, Masdemont, and Simó [1997, 1998].

-172 6.
-Extension to the Spatial Problem: Halo Orbits and Their Computation
+170 6.
+Halo Orbits and Their Computation